 In much the same way that a Component extends a Controller, a Behavior extends a Model.
 Behaviors enable you to separate and reuse logic that performs a type of behavior, and to do so without requiring inheritance.

-As an example, consider a model that provides access to a database table which stores structural information about a tree.
+As an example, consider a model that provides access to a database table that stores structural information about a tree.
 Removing, adding, and migrating nodes in the tree is not as simple as deleting, inserting, and editing rows in the table.
 Rather than creating those tree-manipulation methods on a per model basis (for every model that needs that functionality), we could simply attach the TreeBehavior to our model.

 The following 4 Behaviors are provided “out of the box” in CakePHP: